shashankatthaluri/Machine-Learning/neural-networks/auto-encoders/README.md

 1. **Vanilla Autoencoder**: The simplest form of autoencoder, comprising an encoder and decoder with fully connected layers.

+2. **Undercomplete Autoencoder**: Also known as a compressed sensing autoencoder, undercomplete autoencoders enforce a constraint on the size of the latent space, making it smaller than the input dimensionality.
+This constraint encourages the autoencoder to learn a compressed representation of the data.

-2. **Variational Autoencoder (VAE)**: VAEs introduce probabilistic modeling into the autoencoder framework, enabling generation of new data samples from the learned latent space.
+3. **Variational Autoencoder (VAE)**: VAEs introduce probabilistic modeling into the autoencoder framework, enabling generation of new data samples from the learned latent space.

-3. **Convolutional Autoencoder**: Utilizes convolutional layers in the encoder and decoder networks, enabling effective handling of image data.
+4. **Convolutional Autoencoder**: Utilizes convolutional layers in the encoder and decoder networks, enabling effective handling of image data.

-4. **Denoising Autoencoder**: Trained to reconstruct clean data from noisy inputs, helping to learn robust features and reduce noise in data.
+5. **Denoising Autoencoder**: Trained to reconstruct clean data from noisy inputs, helping to learn robust features and reduce noise in data.

-5. **Sparse Autoencoder**: Introduces sparsity constraints on the latent representation to learn compact and meaningful features.
+6. **Sparse Autoencoder**: Introduces sparsity constraints on the latent representation to learn compact and meaningful features.

-6. **Contractive Autoencoder**: Incorporates a penalty term in the loss function to enforce stability and smoothness in the learned representation.
+7. **Contractive Autoencoder**: Incorporates a penalty term in the loss function to enforce stability and smoothness in the learned representation.

 ## Architecture 🏗️